-Informed daily clinical practice as part of the NICE Clinical Knowledge Summaries for Psoriasis.
-These summaries are a vital resource for primary healthcare professionals and have a direct effect on how people with psoriasis are treated.
+Informed daily clinical practice as part of the NICE Clinical Knowledge primary healthcare professionals and have a direct effect on how people with

-Trained dermatology staff to help people manage their psoriasis through lifestyle behaviour change, with the aim of rolling this practice out across the UK and beyond.
+Trained dermatology staff to help people manage their psoriasis through lifestyle behaviour change, with the aim of rolling this practice out across the UK

-Helped to inform the development of the Psoriasis Rapid Access Clinic, which is currently being trialled in Salford.
-Raised awareness amongst clinicians of the importance of well-being services for people with psoriasis and provided detailed accounts of the support available and how to access this.
+Raised awareness amongst clinicians for people with psoriasis and provided available and how to access this.

 Discovered a way to predict future effectiveness of adalimumab (Humira) and ustekinumab (Stelara) after just four weeks of treatment.
-This has now been included in clinical guidelines and is being integrated into standard practice.
-Modifying psoriasis management "PsoWellTM (Psoriasis and Wellbeing) is a novel one-day training programme that improves clinicians' knowledge, skills and confidence to empower people with psoriasis to effectively manage their condition through lifestyle behaviour change.
+This has now been being integrated into standard practice.

+Modifying psoriasis management

+"PsoWellTM (Psoriasis and Wellbeing) is a novel one-day training programme that improves clinicians' knowledge, skills and confidence to empower people with psoriasis to effectively manage their condition through lifestyle behaviour change.
 The training was developed through the IMPACT (Identification and Management of Psoriasis Associated ComorbidiTy) programme of research at the University of Manchester.
 IMPACT showed that clinicians felt unprepared to address psychological and lifestyle factors in dermatology consultations for those patients who needed it.
 To address this, we developed PsoWellTM.

 As part of their 50th birthday celebrations, the Psoriasis Association funded Professor Chris Bundy (Cardiff University) to implement PsoWellTM training in dermatology centres across the UK and evaluate the dermatology specialist staffs' views of the approach.
 Training days were held in Cardiff, Harrogate, Derby, Manchester, Belfast, London, Bristol and Dundee, with 119 dermatology staff attending.

 Our initial analyses suggest that clinicians value the training.
 They say it encourages reflection on their current practice style and develops their Motivational Interviewing skills to empower their patients to manage their psoriasis in a structured and personalised way.
 As well as changing their own practice, the PsoWellTM trained clinicians now need to make the business case for this support in dermatology clinics across the UK.
 This approach would provide integrated and dedicated psychological support for behaviour change in those people with psoriasis who need it.
 In time, we hope to take this approach to clinical practice beyond the UK."

-Professor Chris Bundy and Rachael Hewitt - Cardiff University PsoWell training led by Professor Chris Bundy
+Professor Chris Bundy and Rachael Hewitt - Cardiff University

+PsoWell training led by Professor Chris Bundy

+Professor Chris Bundy & Rachael Hewitt

+Research results in... new knowledge

+Each research project that we promote or fund helps us to build a bigger, better picture of psoriasis and psoriatic arthritis.
+This cutting edge knowledge is then shared with people around the world through journal publications, conference presentations, and public engagement activities.

+Building the psoriasis picture over the last 10 years

+The Psoriasis Association has funded 35 research projects